 So, Heath along with the club President, and other successful past players (some of whom have been supporting the club for years both financially and via volunteering) decided to establish the Magpies and Killer Whales Endowment Fund.
 For the cost of about a cup a coffee a week, players, both past and present, fans, family and community supporters are asked to make a tax deductible donation via the Australian Sports Foundation.
 These donations will then be used to establish a community endowment fund and invested by Holon to grow a base of capital to generate an ongoing income stream to support the needs of the club and its members going forward.
 Funds from the community endowment fund will be used to support the club in many ways including:

 - Junior team international travel for club training camps

 Holon has helped the club to establish an investment committee and has an acquittal process to ensure transparency.
 A combined effort of support, passion and business skills will see the club looked after into the future, ensuring all the positive benefits continue to flow.
 You can find out more about the Magpies and Killer Whales Endowment Fund here, and why not also check out the Australian Sports Foundation website, to see all the wonderful clubs that need support all over Australia.

 The technology and opportunity now exist to allow clubs of all types to access an affordable and effective strategy to secure a sustainable financial future.
-This fostering and support is where we start today, but where we hope to go is in helping clubs all over Australia to secure a sustainable financial future through endowment funds.
+This fostering and support is where we start today, but where we hope to go is in helping clubs all over Australia to secure a sustainable financial future through community endowment funds.